 Remember to assess first then perform appropriate actions, and after each action…reassess.

-The ACLS Survey uses the ABCD model to systematize the ACLS process.
-The ABCD’s of the ACLS Survey are:
+The Primary Assessment uses the ABCDE model to systematize the assessment process.
+The ABCDE’s of the Primary Assessment are:

 (A) Airway: Maintain airway and use advanced airway if needed.
 Ensure confirmation of placement of an advanced airway and secure the advanced airway device.

 (B) Breathing: Give bag-mask ventilation, provide supplemental oxygen, and avoid excessive ventilation.
 Also, adequacy of ventilation and oxygenation should be monitored during this step.

 (C) Circulation: Obtain IV access, attach ECG leads, identify and monitor arrhythmias, giving fluids if needed, and use defibrillation if appropriate.

 (D) Disability: Perform a general neurological assessment which should include assessment of responsiveness, level of consciousness, and pupil reflex.
 AVPU acronym may help.
 (Alert, Voice, Painful, Unresponsive)

 (E)Exposure: Ensure that clothing is removed so that a complete visual assessment can be performed.
 This visual assessment should include looking for signs of trauma, bleeding, burns, or medical alert bracelets.